Creating test VMs via GitLab CI

 - In the window that opens, click Stop.

-- After stopping the VM, select the Disks tab.
+- Once the VM gets stopped, select the Disks tab.

-and select Create snapshot. - In the window that opens, enter a name for the snapshot:
+, and select Create snapshot. - In the window that opens, specify the snapshot name:

 test-app-snap